antoskoro96-spec/Forest-Surface-Reconstruction-Pipeline/README.md

 ### Single Tree Pipeline (`single_tree.py` / `single_tree_reconstruction.ipynb`)

 Takes a single-tree point cloud as input and runs AdTree directly.
-Designed for testing and validation — particularly with individual tree data from **TreeNet3D**, which provides high-quality ground truth single-tree scans.
-This makes it straightforward to compare AdTree reconstruction quality against known reference data.
+Designed for testing and validation of individual trees.
+Accepts any `.las`, `.laz`, `.ply`, `.txt` or `.csv` file.

 ---